How to Shrink Fibroids Naturally: What Works, What Doesn’t, and How Long It Takes

 • Unverified “shrink-in-30-days” pills Be cautious with products that promise cures or lack third-party testing.
 The FDA reminds consumers that disease-treating claims belong to drugs, not supplements.

-How long will it take
+How long does it realistically take?

 • Symptom relief from lifestyle and supportive products can begin in 2 to 6 weeks.